 In the last 12 months, the BBB serving Central, Northern and Western Arizona has received more than 1,400 complaints for a company called Central Coast Nutraceuticals which operates several Web sites selling acai, hoodia and male enhancement products.
 The company uses Oprah-endorsements of the acai berry in ads touting its weight-loss benefits and offers a free trial of acai-related products including supplements and tea.
 Due to the company’s negative option, if, after the free-trial, the consumer no longer wishes to receive a monthly supply they must cancel their subscription or they will be billed $40 monthly.

-Before purchasing acai products, BBB recommends checking out the seller first.
-BBB maintains a free online database with more than four million reports on businesses at www.bbb.org.
+Before purchasing acai products, the BBB recommends checking out the seller first.
+The BBB maintains a free online database with more than four million reports on businesses at www.bbb.org.
 Additionally, consumers shopping online should look for the BBB seal on Web sites and click on the seal to confirm its legitimacy.
-And of course, consumers can always contact BBB directly with questions, concerns and complaints.
+And of course, consumers can always contact the BBB directly a 800-763-4222 with questions, concerns and complaints.